6 KLRW Category

 The data of a braiding functor is given by the following functions:

-In addition to these functions, there must also be proofs that they satisfy \(A_\infty \) relations (to be specified).
+In addition to these functions, there must also be proofs that they satisfy \(A_\infty \) relations.

 One can understand these functions as specifying how the functor acts on the generating elements of our chain complex category.
 The action of the functor is as follows.